 Disney+ may be the new kid on the block when it comes to streaming, but it’s come in with a bang.
 Not only does it have a whole library of MCU, Disney Channel, Pixar and Fox content - but its original Star Wars show The Mandalorian had one of the biggest debuts of any show on a streaming platform.
 Once that has ended, the platform will still have a big draw with hero shows like The Simpsons offering weeks worth of entertainment to enjoy.

 Disney+ is only currently available in the US, Canada, The Netherlands, Australia and New Zealand.
 In the US, a standalone subscription is $6.99, but it can be bundled with Hulu and ESPN+ for $12.99.
-UK pricing isn’t confirmed just yet, but we’re imagining it to be around the same number as what it is in the States.
+When it launches in the UK in March, it will cost £5.99 per month, and £59.99 for a year.
 This pricing includes up to four devices for watching in ultra-HD, and the service can be accessed on a wide range of media boxes, PCs, smartphones, tablets and consoles.

 As it’s Disney, the content has to have the ‘family-friendly’ approval, so don’t expect to be able to watch the likes of Deadpool on here.
 If you’re wanting to watch more mature films and TV, then this may not be the right subscription to invest in.